Ask the Chairman - Concerns with Legacy Project Wood

 - In areas of the country that have especially strict rules, please think “Kiln dried” wood.
 We have included a picture of some examples to get the ideas flowing.

 Finally, we are looking for safe, fun and meaningful ways that “united, we (will) leave an (environmentally sound) legacy”!
+Remember, KILN DRIED WOOD is what is acceptable that follows the guidelines above.

 Let me know what they come up with and thank you for your support!